espocrm/documentation/administration/bpm-activities.md

 * Signal names
 * User Task names

-You can update the target record with Script Task, but the more proper way is to use Update Target Record action of the regular Task.
+You can update the target record with Script Task, though the more proper way is to use Update Target Record action of the regular Task.

+In Script Task you can define actions that are impossible to do with actions of the regular Task.

 ----